-Runcam has just released the Micro Swift 3 FPV Camera!
-In this review we will take a look at the new features and improvements.
+The Micro Swift 3 FPV Camera is using a standard size M12 lens for better image quality, as well as the latest UART camera control technology!
+In this review we will take a close look at the new features and improvements.

 What’s Special about the Micro Swift 3 FPV Camera?

-- New camera control method using UART – I made this tutorial just for that
+- New camera control method using UART (Tutorial)

-- OSD pin is replaced by TX and RX pins – no more joystick controller
+- OSD pin is replaced by TX and RX pins, you can no longer use the joystick controller to change camera settings, only via FC

 Why Replacing OSD Pin with UART?